Project Update - May 2026

 Project Overview

-The portion of Southwest Boulevard that spans from Broadway Boulevard to Grand Avenue and 19th Street has been identified as a candidate for a "road diet" based on High Injury Network crash data.
+The portion of Southwest Boulevard and 19th Street that spans from Broadway Boulevard to Grand Boulevard has been identified as a candidate for a "road diet" based on High Injury Network crash data.
 This road diet would convert the roadway from 4 thru-lanes to 2 thru-lanes with a turn lane in the middle.
 The goal of these changes is to calm traffic and make it easier for drivers to navigate the corridor.
 The roadway redesign would eliminate passing lanes and dedicate a separated space for cyclists and micromobility users.
 By adding physical barriers and removing extra lanes, the redesign will also help discourage speeding and unnecessary passing, while improving overall safety for all users.

 While this project focusses on the portion of Southwest Boulevard that goes through the Crossroads, Kansas City Public Works has other efforts to improve safety on other portions of Southwest Boulevard as well.
 Click here to learn about improvements on Southwest Boulevard between 25th Street to Broadway Boulevard.